If you're a student at the University of Bristol, congratulations! You're officially a member of Bristol Students' Union!

 Members discuss and vote on motions submitted by students and any that pass become active SU policy.

-Why Bristol SU exists - our charitable purposes
+Why Bristol SU exists - our charitable purposes (or objects)

 Our purposes, also known as the objects of the Union, are stated on page 4 of the Union's Articles, our governing document.